Random effects model

 In econometrics, a random effects model, also called a variance components model, is a statistical model where the model effects are random variables.
 It is a kind of hierarchical linear model, which assumes that the data being analysed are drawn from a hierarchy of different populations whose differences relate to that hierarchy.
 A random effects model is a special case of a mixed model.

 Contrast this to the biostatistics definitions, as biostatisticians use "fixed" and "random" effects to respectively refer to the population-average and subject-specific effects (and where the latter are generally assumed to be unknown, latent variables).

 Qualitative description

 Random effect models assist in controlling for unobserved heterogeneity when the heterogeneity is constant over time and not correlated with independent variables.
-This constant can be removed from longitudinal data through differencing, since taking a first difference will remove any time invariant components of the model.

 Two common assumptions can be made about the individual specific effect: the random effects assumption and the fixed effects assumption.
 The random effects assumption is that the individual unobserved heterogeneity is uncorrelated with the independent variables.
-The fixed effect assumption is that the individual specific effect is correlated with the independent variables.
+The fixed effect assumption is that the individual specific effect can be correlated with the independent variables.

 If the random effects assumption holds, the random effects estimator is more efficient than the fixed effects model.